mstevenson888/epiR/README.md

 ## Contents

 The functions in `epiR` can be categorised into two main groups: Tools for epidemiolological analysis and tools for the analysis and assessment of surveillance data.
+The epidemiology functions have a `epi.` prefix.
+The surveillance functions have a `rsu.` prefix.
 A summary of the package functions is as follows:

 ### I. EPIDEMIOLOGY